 ABOUT MARIO CIMINO

-I am a lifelong resident of Morton and Delco and have been involved in civic issues most of my life.
-I give credit to many people for fostering this work.
-First, my parents - children of immigrants who have been constant examples of dedication to community and concern for our neighbors.
-My grandparents, aunts, uncles, and cousins who shared their experiences growing up poor in the early 20th Century and worked hard to improve the lives of their families and neighbors.
-My Third Grade teacher Mrs. McFadden who sparked my interest in civics with our textbook “On the Go in Pennsylvania”, and my 11th Grade History teacher Sr. Lucy, who honed my understanding of both the injustice and justice that is the ongoing thread of American democracy.
+Mario is a lifelong resident of Morton and Delco and has been involved in civic issues most of his life.
+He gives credit to many people for fostering this work.
+First, his parents - children of immigrants who have been constant examples of dedication to community and concern for their neighbors.
+His grandparents, aunts, uncles, and cousins who shared their experiences growing up poor in the early 20th Century and worked hard to improve the lives of their families and neighbors.
+His third Grade teacher Mrs. McFadden who sparked his interest in civics with the textbook “On the Go in Pennsylvania”, and his 11th Grade History teacher Sr. Lucy, who honed his understanding of both the injustice and justice that is the ongoing thread of American democracy.

-In high school my first community activism began with my interest in environmental conservation, working with groups including Friends of Smedley Park and Darby Creek Valley Association.
-This led to my studying Environmental Science and Economics in college at Susquehanna University.
-I then worked in that field on environmental site assessments and cleanups with a local engineering firm, and later for a decade as Eastern Regional Director of Pennsylvania Resources Council in Ridley Creek State Park.
-In that role I developed many local conservation initiatives, particularly in the areas of recycling and stormwater management.
-Having fought several environmentally damaging development proposals over many years, in 2015 I was an initiator of the efforts that led to the preservation of the Delco Woods park in Marple, where I had hiked since high school at Cardinal O'Hara.
+In high school his first community activism began with his interest in environmental conservation, working with groups including Friends of Smedley Park and Darby Creek Valley Association.
+This led to his studying Environmental Science and Economics in college at Susquehanna University.
+He then worked in that field on environmental site assessments and cleanups with a local engineering firm, and later for a decade as Eastern Regional Director of Pennsylvania Resources Council in Ridley Creek State Park.
+In that role he developed many local conservation initiatives, particularly in the areas of recycling and stormwater management.
+Having fought several environmentally damaging development proposals over many years, in 2015 he was an initiator of the efforts that led to the preservation of the Delco Woods park in Marple, where he had hiked since high school at Cardinal O'Hara.

-My work in Democratic politics came together in the nexus of several interests in the early 2000's.
-My frustration with the one-party Delco Republican machine and desire to build effective opposition led me to volunteer on campaigns, first when Sara Lynn Petrosky ran for the 161st in 2002 and then with the local Kerry campaign in 2004.
-When a candidate for Congress with a strong plan to win, Joe Sestak, entered the ring in 2006, I became an early volunteer and later signed on as a full time Field Organizer (i.e. in Sestak terms 24-7, and I have no regrets because that's how Democrats win.)
-After we sent Joe to Washington, I worked on county races in 2007 and then returned to volunteering as local liaison to the 2008 and 2012 Obama campaigns.
+His work in Democratic politics came together in the nexus of several interests in the early 2000's.
+His frustration with the one-party Delco Republican machine and desire to build effective opposition led him to volunteer on campaigns, first when Sara Lynn Petrosky ran for the 161st in 2002 and then with the local Kerry campaign in 2004.
+When a candidate for Congress with a strong plan to win, Joe Sestak, entered the ring in 2006, he became an early volunteer and later signed on as a full time Field Organizer (i.e. in Sestak terms 24-7, and he has no regrets because that's how Democrats win.)
+After they sent Joe to Washington, he worked on county races in 2007 and then returned to volunteering as local liaison to the 2008 and 2012 Obama campaigns.

-In the meantime my interest in local historic preservation led me to found the Morton Station Preservation Committee to preserve the historic complex that was then under threat.
-With many local supporters, we successfully raised funds, negotiated with SEPTA, and oversaw the restoration of the westbound passenger shelter at the station.
-With ARPA funds secured during the Obama administration, we then worked productively with SEPTA to restore the main portions of the station complex as the historic centerpiece of the Morton community.
+In the meantime his interest in local historic preservation led him to found the Morton Station Preservation Committee to preserve the historic complex that was then under threat.
+With many local supporters, they successfully raised funds, negotiated with SEPTA, and oversaw the restoration of the westbound passenger shelter at the station.
+With ARPA funds secured during the Obama administration, they then worked productively with SEPTA to restore the main portions of the station complex as the historic centerpiece of the Morton community.

-Through this work, I found myself deeply involved in local government affairs in Morton.
-This led me to run for Morton Borough Council successfully in 2007.
-I served three terms from 2008 - 2020, as Vice President for 2 years and Council President for 8 years.
-I am proud to say, emulating a no-drama-Obama style.
-During that time I worked to build the Democratic Party in Morton, I organized local campaigns, and went from being the first Democrat elected in Morton in decades to an all Democratic council and Mayor.
-I am proud to have worked with many colleagues to provide steady, fiscally sound leadership to the residents of Morton as we brought borough operations up to 21st Century standards.
+Through this work, he found himself deeply involved in local government affairs in Morton.
+This led him to run for Morton Borough Council successfully in 2007.
+He served three terms from 2008 - 2020, as Vice President for 2 years and Council President for 8 years, he is proud to say, emulating a no-drama-Obama style.
+During that time he worked to build the Democratic Party in Morton.
+He organized local campaigns, and went from being the first Democrat elected in Morton in decades to an all Democratic council and Mayor.
+He is proud to have worked with many colleagues to provide steady, fiscally sound leadership to the residents of Morton as we brought borough operations up to 21st Century standards.

-From 2010, I served as Vice Chair of Delco Dems, focusing on grassroots organizing of county campaigns, strategy, and support for local candidates as we made unprecedented gains in local municipalities where Democrats were elected often for the first time.
+From 2010, he served as Vice Chair of Delco Dems, focusing on grassroots organizing of county campaigns, strategy, and support for local candidates as they made unprecedented gains in local municipalities where Democrats were elected often for the first time.

-As I left elected office in 2020, events across the country intervened and I began focusing my organizing and activism skills to support Human and Civil Rights efforts during the first horrific Trump administration and the aftermath of the murder of George Floyd.
-After an all-too-common series of law enforcement abuses in Delco and the region, including beatings and killings of innocent citizens, worst a 7 year old girl named Fanta Bility (we must keep saying their names) when police fired over a dozen rounds into a crowd of students and parents leaving an Academy Park football game in 2021, I have been deeply involved in constructive law enforcement accountability initiatives.
+As he left elected office in 2020, events across the country intervened and he began focusing his organizing and activism skills to support Human and Civil Rights efforts during the first horrific Trump administration and the aftermath of the murder of George Floyd.
+After an all-too-common series of law enforcement abuses in Delco and the region, including beatings and killings of innocent citizens, worst an 8 year old girl named Fanta Bility (we must keep saying their names) when police fired over a dozen rounds into a crowd of students and parents leaving an Academy Park football game in 2021, he has been deeply involved in constructive law enforcement accountability initiatives.

-It was through this work that I met Ashley Dolceamore, Colleen Kennedy, Catherine Coll, and many others who stepped up to say these things cannot continue.
-Today we are running to bring our collective organizing skills to the important work of the State Democratic Committee and the Delco Dems Leaders Council.
-We seek this office because we each believe that we as a party must consistently hold ourselves accountable to the values we profess to uphold, just as we hold our opponents accountable for their morally indefensible policies threatening the fabric of our American democracy.
+It was through this work that he met Ashley Dolceamore, Colleen Kennedy, Catherine Coll, and many others who stepped up to say these things cannot continue.
+Today, this group of candidates are running to bring their collective organizing skills to the important work of the State Democratic Committee and the Delco Dems Leaders Council.
+They seek this office because they each believe that we as a party must consistently hold ourselves accountable to the values we profess to uphold, just as we hold our opponents accountable for their morally indefensible policies threatening the fabric of our American democracy.

 Dear Democratic Committee Member: